maciejjankowski/pizzadreams/README.md

 ## Sounds cool so far?
 Join us!
 👉 [Please fill this form](https://docs.google.com/forms/d/e/1FAIpQLScDTujh8LOhypLDzJVvZvBDUsUpdzOwZkCekJIuqfqkOo2ONQ/viewform) 👈
-Leave us at least your Name and Email, so we can send you invite to our Discord.
+and provide us at least your Name and Email, so we can send you invite to our Discord and give access to repos.

 ---